FREQUENTLY ASKED QUESTIONS ABOUT FAGRADALSFJALL HIKE

 Can children hike towards the volcano?

-The hike is moderate and many have taken their kids to the site.
+The hike can be easy to moderate and many have taken their kids to the site.
 Parents know their kids the best and evaluate if their kids can and will be willing to hike.
 For children under 3 years old, a carrier is a must.
 For older children, we advise taking enough water and snacks for this trip.

 Should I disclose any medical conditions before the tour?